garrett-sutton/garrett-sutton.github.io/_drafts/grams.md

 a coffee shop on the way home.

-My mother-in-law has been raving about playing disc golf recnetly, and brought along her discs.
+My mother-in-law has been raving about playing disc golf recently, and brought along her discs.
 Neither Grace, nor my mom, nor I had ever played before, so we went to the disc golf course nearby to try it out.
 Like I mentioned before, Grace and I's lives do get a bit easier when we have